Concealed Firearm Permits

 Permit-less Carry in Utah – House Bill 60

-Q: Can I continue to renew my Utah Concealed Firearm Permit after HB60 goes into effect on May 5th, 2021?
+Q: Can I continue to renew my Utah Concealed Firearm Permit after HB60 went into effect on May 5th, 2021?

-A: Yes, you can continue to obtain or renew your permit after May 5th.
+A: Yes, you can continue to obtain or renew your permit.

-Q: After HB60 goes into effect on May 5th, am I able to obtain a new Utah CFP?
+Q: After HB60 went into effect on May 5th, am I able to obtain a new Utah CFP?

-A: Yes, you can still go through the process to obtain a permit after May 5th.
+A: Yes, you can still go through the process to obtain a permit.
 Utah has reciprocal agreements with 36 other states that recognize Utah’s permit in their state.
 If you choose not to get a permit in Utah and you travel to a state that requires a permit to carry open or concealed, then you are subject to the laws of that state.

 Q: Can I be reimbursed for the fees to obtain or renew my Utah CFP?

 A: All fees previously incurred to obtain or renew a CFP are non-refundable.

 Q: Can I still use my Utah CFP to waive the background check fee when purchasing a firearm?

 A: Yes, the ATF still recognizes Utah’s CFP as an “alternate permit”, which allows federally licensed firearm dealers to verify your permit in lieu of the $7.50 background check.